Beha-alotkha: Cold Feet, Dry Throat

 Bemidbar: Covering the Sacred

 When you have a portable sanctuary, you need a procedure for packing up the holy items when it’s time to move on.
 And if unauthorized contact with a holy object results in death, the correct procedure is critical.
-This week’s Torah portion, Bemidbar (“In a wilderness”), specifies that only the priests may wrap up the holy items.
+This week’s Torah portion, Bemidbar (“In the wilderness of”), specifies that only the priests may wrap up the holy items.
 Then Levites can carry them, once they are completely concealed.

 They may not come in and see the holy even for a moment, or they will die.
 (Numbers 4:20)